Trip Overview

 On the River

-From the gorge down it’s pretty straight forward Class II or II+ at low flow.
+From the gorge down it’s pretty straight forward Class II+ or technical III at low flow.
 In places the channel splits and it’s a guessing game.
-Most rapids are boulder banks.
-At higher flows of say 10m3 after rain it can be Class III or during a release Class III +.
+Be wary of pins in the steep boulder banks.

-After an hour the river meets a huge cliff, the Pillars of Hercules, with a narrow flat-water gorge cut through it.
-You can get out before the Pillars gorge on river left where a walking track leads you back to the road between Urchin and Kaimanawa Campsites, but there’s some nice river below so paddle on.
+If you end up paddling through the Pillars and out the other side there is a stream on river left that you can ascend to the same track.
+Alternatively, there’s some nice river below so paddle on.
 After some more Class II/III below the Pillars watch out for overhead transmission lines.
 There is one rapid after these and then a stretch of flat water to the take-out.
 Below the take-out is a section that can not and must not be paddled.
 As recently as 2019 the unpassable gorge took the life of a kayaker.
+The bits that kill can not be seen from the road.

 Do not go past the sign that says “do not pass this point”.
-The bits that kill can not be seen from the road.
+Note you do have to look to river left to see this sign.

 From the sign head perpendicular to the river until you cross a small stream or wet gut.
 From this point a rather precarious track leads up the cliff angling to the north.
 Halfway up you may see ropes that are used to pull kayaks up.
 The difficulty of this portage means it is run a lot less than it might be.
-But for Packrafters it’s an easy 15 minute walk to the bridge where you can look at the nasty gorge or carry on 5 minutes to the access 10 put in.
+But for Packrafters it’s an easy 15 minute walk to the bridge where you can look at the nasty gorge or walk on 5 minutes to the access 10 put in.

 Some parties abseil into the pool immediately above Waikato Falls to take the drop.
 Do some research before even contemplating this.